cosmos/developer-portal/academy/2-cosmos-concepts/2-accounts.md

 ## Keyring

 The keyring object stores and manages multiple accounts.
 The keyring object implements the [`Keyring`](https://github.com/cosmos/cosmos-sdk/blob/bf11b1bf1fa0c52fb2cd51e4f4ab0c90a4dd38a0/crypto/keyring/keyring.go#L55) interface in the Cosmos SDK.
+You will make use of them from the command-line in the exercises.

 ## Code example